zzt93/syncer/README.md

   - Table name filter
   - Interested column filter
   - automatic primary key detection and set into `id`
-  - If a table match multiple schema & table (because the usage of regex), a exception will be thrown
+  - If a table match multiple schema & table (because the usage of regex), an error message will be logged and syncer will use any one that match filter column
   - If an event go through column filter, and only primary key is left:
-    - If event type is UPDATE_ROWS, then discard this event -- because not support update id now;
+    - If event type is `UPDATE`, then discard this event -- because not support update id now;
     - Other event type, keep it.
-  - Support reading from binlog file to do data recovering in case of loss of data
+  - Support reading from binlog file to do data recovering in case of loss of data (`syncer.producer.input.masters[x].file`)
+  - Support specify binlog file/position to start reading (`input.masters[x].syncMeta`)
 - MongoDB master source filter:
   - Version: 3.x
   - Schema filter, support regex